Types of Degrees Receptionist Majors Are Getting

 What Can You Do With a Receptionist Major?

 Below is a list of occupations associated with receptionist:

 Salaries According to BLS

 Receptionist majors often go into careers where salaries can range from $30,350 to $36,470 (25th to 75th percentile).
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.